 The Fascinating History of Tarot Cards Through Time

 Taken for granted in the gadgetized world, tarot cards have a rich, multilayered history.
-In sum, tarot is type of guidance that is based on a deck of 78 cards, each used to peep into the future, comprehend the present, and gain insight into the past.
+In sum, tarot is a type of guidance that is based on a deck of 78 cards, each used to peep into the future, comprehend the present, and gain insight into the past.
 You can either ask an expert to do the reading for you or do it yourself.
 The history of tarot cards begins with their origins as playing cards, evolving into tools for reflection and guidance.

 How It All Started